railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_mapping.rst

     To keep them synchronized to the working language, directory names are not translatable.
     But Open ERP's demonstration data automatically creates directories in English.
-    You can rename them through the menu *Document Management > Configuration > Directories*.
+    You can rename them through the menu :menuselection:`Document Management --> Configuration --> Directories`.

-For example you can look at the directory shown in *Main Repository > Sales Orders > All Sales Orders*.
+For example you can look at the directory shown in :menuselection:`Main Repository --> Sales Orders --> All Sales Orders`.
 You'll see the directory for all the orders present in Open ERP that was created automatically by the system.

 .. figure::  images/document_sale.png
    :align: center